idaholab/moose/modules/xfem/doc/content/source/userobjects/XFEMElementPairMaterialManager.md

 ## Overview

-The `XFEMElementPairMaterialManager` is a user object that manages stateful properties along XFEM fragmet cuts.
+The `XFEMElementPairMaterialManager` is a user object that manages stateful properties along XFEM fragment cuts.
 It is used by constratints derived from `XFEMMaterialManagerConstraint`, such as [XFEMCohesiveConstraint](XFEMCohesiveConstraint.md).